The Most Awe-Inspiring Spots to See Sunrises & Sunsets on the Wall

 Explore the West Five Window Tower to watch a fantastic view of the sun rising or setting over the Great Wall.

 Bring your favorite photography equipment and make yourself comfortable as you snap pictures of this lovely scene.

 Because of its remoteness, there won’t be throngs of people to share the sunset with.
 The light as the sun begins to dip can give you the perfect lighting for some stunning photographs.

-Besides West Five Window Tower, there are several good sunrise & sunset spots at Jinshanling –West Six Window Tower, General Tower, Sanchakou, Lesser Jinshan Tower, Gaojian Tower, Flowery Tower, and Guajiao Tower.
+Besides West Five Window Tower, there are many spots at Jinshanling that you could use in case you wanted to beautify your Instagram feed such as West Six Window Tower, General Tower, Sanchakou, Lesser Jinshan Tower, Gaojian Tower, Flowery Tower, and Guajiao Tower.